 “Figs on a plate” is the ubiquitous cliché of the ingredient-obsessed San Francisco restaurant world, but Daniel Patterson’s cuisine couldn’t be further from that stereotype.
-Gorgeous plates of minimalist, elegant cuisine that is by turn Japanese-inflected or French-inspired are his signature.
-Ingredients remain the focus, but the preparation is genius.
+Ingredients still remain the focus, but the preparation is genius.

 In his spare time, Patterson also runs The Cooking Project, a nonprofit, community-based organization he co-founded, which is dedicated to teaching kids and young adults fundamental cooking skills.
 He also finds time to write about food in publications like The New York Times, Food & Wine, Financial Times, and Lucky Peach.
 His book, Coi: Stories and Recipes (Phaidon) was published in October 2013.